0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 	* _amount_ is ETH converted to Wei, minimum amount is 0.1 ETH
 2. The deposit oracle nodes on PBC reads and signs the deposit
 3. x BYOC twins are minted on PBC by [ETH Deposit](https://browser.partisiablockchain.com/contracts/045dbd4c13df987d7fb4450e54bcd94b34a80f2351)
 4. x ETH are added to the balance PBC account B
+5. The PBC wallet will read the account balance, now the account owner have access to the deposited funds

 ![Diagram1](../pbc-fundamentals/depositBridge.png)